paperbenni/paperbenni.github.io/content/posts/ai_agents_tmux.md

 AI agents should run their commands in a tmux session.
 Claude code and most other agents are horrible at running commands.
 It will run something requiring user input and then get stuck.
-It may open a vim session, fzf, or a dialog, and it cannot deal with that.
+It may open a Vim session, fzf, or a dialog, and it cannot deal with that.

 I get that the problem sounds hard to solve, the easy way to implement terminal commands is to do the following: